stonemjs/docs/src/docs/deeper/development.md

 Key principles:

 * Don’t minify.
 Stone.js handles optimization and minification during deployment.
 * Externalize dependencies.
-Don’t bundle them — let the application resolve them.
+Don’t bundle them, let the application resolve them.
 * Transpile to ESM.
 Use `tsc`, `rollup`, `esbuild`, or your tool of choice.
-* Optionally bundle your code (e.g. into `dist/index.js`) for convenience — but it’s not required.
+* Optionally bundle your code (e.g. into `dist/index.js`) for convenience, but it’s not required.

 Stone.js core packages use [Rollup](https://rollupjs.org/) for bundling and tree-shaking.
 You’re free to use the same setup for consistency and performance.